 The African American Labor Center (AALC) records consist of clippings, correspondence, reports, and other records created from 1957 to 1996.
 The materials in this collection cover multiple aspects of the AALC, including records pertaining to internal administration, project files and weekly reports of African nation activities, the AALC Women's Program, relationships with international labor organizations (notably the International Confederation of Free Trade Unions (ICFTU)), visitor programs, grant agency interaction, meetings and conventions, AALC publications, and the African Labor History Center.
+Due to the wide scope of the AALC, the institution created an abundance of reports, correspondence, and internal records to document their activities in individual African nations, in Pan-African affairs, and between the United States and Africa.
 Most records are products of the office of the executive director, Patrick O'Farrell.

 The African American Labor Center (AALC), also referred to as the African American Labor Institute, was established between 1964 and 1965 with the assistance of Jay Lovestone.
+The Center was headquartered in New York, with several regional offices across Africa whose locations changed over time - known regional offices include Addis Ababa, Ethiopia, Nairobi, Kenya, and Lome, Togo.
 Irving Brown served as the first executive director, and Patrick J. O'Farrell served as the second executive director of the AALC.

 This collection is organized into twenty series by accession number.
 Each series represents a unique accession of archival material with the accession number order representing the date it was transferred to the archives.